GIScience/gis-training-resource-center/content/Module_4/en_health_map_design.md

     <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_malwai_exampel_hospital_filter.mp4"></video>

 ::::
-### Visualising the number of beds with proportional circle methods
+### Visualising the number of beds with proportional circle methods <a id="visualising-the-number-of-beds-with-proportional-circle-methods"></a>

 Now that your layer is filtered to show only hospitals, you can create a map that shows hospital capacity using proportional circles.
 The number of beds (`Number_Beds`) will control the **size** of each symbol.